 Since I’ve been doing all the recommended maintenance stuff for the right HA and it keeps working great, I don’t particularly feel like venturing into “Keeping the Elephants Away” mode for future left HA’s in hopes that some particular absolution will protect me from further misadventure.
 I’d rather play “musical hearing aids” in the future and stop with a brand for which both HA bodies survive routine wear and handling for a number of years.
 The tech industry can make some very durable laptops, tablets, phones, and smart watches.
 All these devices have exposed speakers and microphones.
 I’ve accidentally dropped Samsung phones with very modest protective cases from waist level onto hard asphalt surfaces and I’ve never had a Samsung phone have the screen crack or break in any way (have definitely not tried it, though, with my glass-bodied Note 8).
 Perhaps maybe a rugged HA device is not within the current BIG FIVE (or whatever it is) HA OEM field of view but it should be.
 I’ll definitely be looking at brand repair statistics in Consumer Reports surveys, etc., for any future HA purchases.

-For reliability, according to this Best Hearing Aids in 2020 - Picking the Perfect Hearing Aid Oticon and Phonak are tops, with Resound a distant 3rd.
+For reliability, according to this The Best Hearing Aids of 2024, Audiologist Approved Oticon and Phonak are tops, with Resound a distant 3rd.
 It’s definitely skewed though by which brands the provider carried.

 Just looked at the Consumer Reports Spring 2018 survey of 17,262 readers reporting on the reliability